mooxphp/moox/packages/builder/DEVLOG.md

 - [ ] Versions need a concept, needs a table (and UI)

+- [ ] Versions vs. Updates (means Maintenance ... if we could update code using PHP Parser, we also could update code in terms of keeping the generated code of builder plugins auto-maintained)

 - [ ] Generate the Builder UI, let Builder build itself

 - [ ] Generate a Frontend